 To avoid scenarios like these, customers should make sure they have an up-to-date risk assessment and business continuity plan, plus updated health and safety guidelines that include COVID-19.

-With the situation and government advice changing rapidly, customers should review these items regularly and take appropriate action.
+Customers should review these items regularly and take appropriate action.

 How to get in touch

 If you still have any questions, you can call us for support.
-If you do need to call us, waiting times may be longer than normal during these uncertain times.

 COVID-19 support for other business products